 You have heard about it – now see for yourself!

-Superb views of the famous Andean cordillera and lakes.
-Stop at Milodins Cave, declared a national monument.
+The Torres del Paine National Park offers superb views of the famous Andean cordillera and lakes.
+We stop at Milodins Cave - declared a national monument.

 You will be surprised at the wildlife in this area, Andean condors, flamingos, guanacos (llama family) wandering across the road, foxes, and many Canadian geese.

-Stay 3 nights in the park and enjoy the peacefulness and scenery.
+We stay 3 nights in the park and get to enjoy the peacefulness and scenery.
 Our accommodation is in the eco sustainable Eco Camp’s Domes.
-Yet another stunning day.
+Yet another stunning day!

-Day 13: Thurs – Trek Towers Base or Laguna Azul Trail (B,L,D)
+Day 13: Thurs – Trek Towers Base or Laguna Azul Trail (B/L/D)

 Choose from the easier Laguna Trail or the more difficult Towers Base trek.
 Time for a great breakfast and lots of enthusiasm!

-Full day Visit to Laguna Azul sector, walk to the lookout point through Lenga forests, continue to the Fauna Trail to watch the Park’s local flora and fauna closely.
+A full day visit to the Laguna Azul sector - a walk to the lookout point through Lenga forests, continuing to the Fauna Trail to watch the Park’s local flora and fauna closely.

 Approximate walking time: 8 hrs round trip.
 Distance: 21 km /13 miles round trip.

-Day 16 Sat Mirador Condor Hike or French Valley Hike (B,L,D)
+Day 16 : Fri – Mirador Condor Hike or French Valley Hike (B/L/D)